Israeli missile hits Iran, U.S. officials confirm

 Officials were tightlipped about the location or extent of the Israeli strike.
 When reached by CBS News, the Israeli Defense Forces had no comment on the attack.

+The Iranian state-run IRNA news agency said air defenses fired at a major airbase in Isfahan, which long has been home to Iran's fleet of American-made F-14 Tomcats — purchased before the 1979 Islamic Revolution.

-The semiofficial Fars and Tasnim news agencies reported the sound of blasts, without giving a cause.
-State television acknowledged "loud noise" in the area.
-Isfahan is home to a major airbase for the Iranian military, as well as sites associated with its nuclear program.
+The semiofficial Fars and Tasnim news agencies also reported the sound of blasts, without giving a cause.
+State television acknowledged a "loud noise" in the area.

+Isfahan also is home to sites associated with Iran's nuclear program, including its underground Natanz enrichment site, which has been repeatedly targeted by suspected Israeli attacks.
+However, state television described all sites in the area as "fully safe."

 Dubai-based carriers Emirates and FlyDubai began diverting around western Iran about 4:30 a.m. local time.
 They offered no explanation, though local warnings to aviators suggested the airspace may have been closed.